AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 ## PoW reflection

-\todo{note: reminder about secrecy and patent-ability, this is part of it}
+\mk{note: reminder about secrecy and patent-ability, this is part of it}

 Can blockchains work cooperatively to secure each other?
 It certainly seems that there is nothing *in principle* that prohibits this.
 Can we come up with a way to do this?